-What is Adam Optimizer
+What is the Adam Optimizer?

 How to Use Adam Optimizer in PyTorch

-Step 1: Importing Torch Library
+Step 1: Import the Torch Library

 import torch

-Step 2: Setting up the Model’s Dimensions
+Step 2: Set Up the Model’s Dimensions

 batch = 128